-Provided always, That if any of the said negroes for which the said duty is paid or secured as aforesaid shall within the space of six months die or be exported or carried out to sea, then and in such case three-fourths of the said duty hereby imposed shall be abated for such of them as shall die or be exported as aforesaid, and on payment of the remaining onefourth part the security given shall be delivered up and discharged, and the officer shall and may deduct five shillings per head for his care and trouble therein.
+Provided always, That if any of the said negroes or mulatto slaves for which the said duty is paid or secured as aforesaid shall within the space of six months be exported (or carried out to sea), then and in such case three-fourths of the said [duty] hereby imposed shall be abated for such of them as shall be exported as aforesaid, and on payment of the remaining one-fourth part the security given shall be delivered up and discharged, and the officer shall and may deduct five shillings per head for his care and trouble therein.

-Provided also, That all such negroes for which such deduction shall be made shall actually (and bona fide) be forthwith shipped off or sent out of this province so as not to return again without complying with this act, under the penalty of seizure and forfeiture as aforesaid.
+Provided also, That all such negroes or mulatto slaves for which such deduction shall be made shall actually and bona fide be forthwith shipped off or sent out of this province, so as not to return again without complying with this act under the penalty of seizure and forfeiture as aforesaid.

-Provided also, That if any person or persons shall during the continuance of this act transport him or themselves with their families and negroes in order to settle in this province, and shall upon oath or affirmation declare before the said collector or his deputy, who are hereby empowered to administer the same, that such negroes so brought in are for their own service and not for sale, he or they shall not be liable to pay the said duty for such negroes, but shall forthwith give security to the said collector (which he is hereby empowered and required to take) by a bond of the full value of such negroes, conditioned for the payment of the rates aforesaid in case such negroes shall be sold or the property of them directly or indirectly altered within the space of sixteen months after the date of such bond.
+Provided always nevertheless, That if any person or persons shall, during the continuance of this act, transport him or themselves with their families and negroes or mulatto slaves in order to settle in this province, and shall upon oath or affirmation declare before the said collector or his deputy, who are hereby empowered to administer the same, that such negroes or mulatto slaves so brought in are for their own service and not for sale, he or they shall not be liable to pay the said duty for such negroes or mulatto slaves, but shall forthwith give security to the said collector (which he is hereby empowered and required to take) by a bond of the full value of such negroes or mulatto slaves conditioned for the payment of the rates aforesaid, and in case such negroes or mulatto slaves shall be sold or the property of them directly or indirectly altered within the space of eighteen months after the date of such bond.

-And to prevent the clandestine practice of landing or bringing in of negroes into the remote parts of this province by masters of vessels, merchants or otherwise without making entry of and paying the duty for the same according to the directions of this act:
+And to prevent the clandestine practice of landing or bringing in of negroes or mulatto slaves into the remote parts of this province by masters of vessels, merchants or others without making entry of and paying the duty for the same according to the direction of this act:

-[Section V.] Be it enacted by the authority aforesaid, That the constables of the respective townships, hundreds or wards within this province shall and are hereby obliged upon oath or affirmation to bring in a list to the respective courts of quarter-sessions for the city or county where they live of all the negroes that shall come or be brought into their respective townships or wards, and by whom the same negroes were imported or brought in, and in whose possession such negroes are.
+[Section VII.]
+Be it enacted by the authority aforesaid, That the constables of the respective townships, hundreds or wards within this province shall and are hereby obliged, under the penalty of twenty shillings for every refusal or neglect, upon oath or affirmation, which the said justices or some of them are hereby required to administer, to bring in a list to the respective courts of quarter sessions for the city or county where they live of all the negroes or mulatto slaves that shall come or be brought into their respective townships or wards and by whom the said negroes were imported or brought in and in whose possession such negroes or mulatto slaves are; and the collector or his deputy or deputies in the respective counties shall and may have recourse to the returns of the constables for the better collecting the duties, fines and forfeitures arising by virtue of this act.